RinaProg/Medium-Of-Cash-Exchange/README.md

 Built in Python Api , Framework Flask

 ## OVERVIEW:
-   A web application is built using Python framework (Flask) and currency conveter API, This application helps to convert amount from one currency to another currency.
+   A web application is built using Python framework (Flask) and currency converter API, This application helps to convert amount from one currency to another currency.

 ## OUTPUT: